jupyterlab/jupyter-ai/docs/source/users/index.md

 ```

 The `jupyter_ai_magics` package, which provides exclusively the IPython magics,
-does not depend on JupyterLab or `jupyter_ai`. `jupyter_ai_magics` may be
+does not depend on JupyterLab or `jupyter_ai`.
+You can install
-installed without `jupyterlab` or `jupyter_ai`.
+`jupyter_ai_magics` without installing `jupyterlab` or `jupyter_ai`.

 ## Installation

 ### Installation via `pip`

-If you want to install the JupyterLab extension, you can run:
+To install the JupyterLab extension, you can run:

 ```
 pip install jupyter_ai
 ```

-The latest major version of `jupyter_ai` is currently v2, and supports
+The latest major version of `jupyter_ai`, v2, only supports JupyterLab 4.
+If you
-exclusively JupyterLab 4.
-If you need support for JupyterLab 3, you should use
+need support for JupyterLab 3, you should install `jupyter_ai` v1 instead:
-`jupyter_ai` v1 instead, which can be installed via:

 ```
 pip install jupyter_ai~=1.0